 In the event of a bomb threat, the administrative staff will alert the teachers.
-The students will be evacuated off campus to Radford High School's baseball field until the buildings are deemed safe for re-entry.
-Should Radford High School be under threat as well, evacuation will proceed to Aliamanu Park located on Salt Lake Boulevard (across from Hele Gas Station).
-Should it be necessary to vacate the campus due to pipeline safety concerns, evacuation will proceed to Aliamanu Park.
+The students will be evacuated off campus to Alimanu or the old CDC Parking lot until the buildings are deemed safe for re-entry.
+Should the old CDC parking lot be under threat as well, evacuation will proceed to Alimanu Park located on Salt Lake Boulevard (across from Hele Gas Station).
+Should it be necessary to vacate the campus due to pipeline safety concerns, evacuation will proceed to Alimanu Park.